pure-chance/greed/paper/paper.typ

 #proof[
   Note that the expected value of $n$ die with $s$ sides is $(n (s + 1)) / 2$.
 Thus $n_("max")$ is the point where the mean of $n$ exceeds the max score.

   The pmf of the sum of the dice is unimodal.
 Consider any following state where $a + t <= M$.
 For any two $n$ such that $n_("max") <= n_1 < n_2$, the probability of being at that score is strictly decreasing between $n_1$ and $n_2$.
 This occurs at every score that yields a positive payoff.
-Therefore the sum is strictly decreasing between $n_1$ and $n_2$.
+Therefore, the sum is strictly decreasing between $n_1$ and $n_2$.

   This means that for any $n >= n_("max")$, the payoff will monotonically decrease.
 Therefore $n_star$ must be less than or equal to $n_("max")$.
 ]

 This is a reasonable upper bound.
 But we can actually do better.
-Running simulations on the a wide set of n, we find that the payoff function is unimodal with respect to $n$.
+Running simulations on a wide set of n, we find that the payoff function is unimodal with respect to $n$.
 This means that once the payoff starts decreasing, we can stop testing further $n$ and take the maximum.

 $ --- $

-Its possible to leverage previous knowledge to narrow the score of $n$ to test even more.
+It's possible to leverage previous knowledge to narrow the score of $n$ to test even more.

 Let $s = (a, q, T), s' = (a, q + t, T)$ where $t > 0$.
 Let $n_star$ be the optimal number of dice to roll for state $s$, and $n^'_star$ be the optimal number of dice to roll for state $s'$.
 It's guaranteed that $n^'_star <= n_star$.
 Similarly, for $s = (a, q, T), s' = (a - t, q, T)$, it's also true that $n^'_star <= n_star$.